If I get Sky, can I watch it on the PlayStation? I reckon that might be a cheap way to watch TV in more than one room - but how does it actually work?

 A Sky Go Extra subscription or a Sky Multiroom subscription

 An Xbox Live account (doesn't have to be Gold)

 1. Navigate to Xbox One apps

 2. Choose the Sky tile and press A on the controller to download the TV from Sky app

 3. Launch the TV from Sky app from the main Xbox One menu

 4. Sign in with your Sky ID and password

 Once you've done all that, you can start watching either on-demand or live TV.

 I hope that helps, Shawn.
-If you're willing to pay for Sky Go Extra, it could prove a good way to make Sky accessible in other parts of the house - plus out and about of course.
+If you're willing to pay for Sky Go Extra, it could prove a good way to make Sky accessible in other parts of the house - plus when you're out and about.